 3) Use a spoon

 Take a large spoon – wooden or metal, it makes no difference – and use it to gently lever and loosen any areas of your shoes or boots that feel a bit tight.
-Heels are a common area that can cause rubbing to start with and a spoon is
+Heels are a common area that can cause rubbing to start with and a spoon is the perfect shape to get in for a good stretch.

 4) Use the hairdryer